CARES-GOA-PMU/GOVIN/README.md

+Dependencies required to run Govin
+1. python2-minimal
+2. pyhton2-tk
+3. python3-ppi
+4. pyserial

-Steps to follow to update Govin.
+Steps to follow to update existing version of Govin.
 1. Go to Update button in options.
 2. ⁠It will display the update status and download link.
 3. ⁠Download the latest deb file.